 A spoon is used to serve this easy peanut sauce.

-Besides the fact that you are only 5 minutes and 6 simple ingredients away from one of the BEST Thai dipping sauces ever?
+Besides the fact that you are only 5 minutes and 6 simple ingredients away from making it?

-There is also so much room for variation– something you can’t get when you buy a bottle of it at the store.
+There is also so much room for variation– something you can’t get when you buy a bottle of it at the store or get it from your favorite Thai restaurant.

 Sriracha, soy sauce, peanut butter, honey, rice vinegar, garlic, and sugar are the combinations in this sauce recipe.